YangZhang4065/AdaptationSeg/README.md

     └── SP_landmark/             # Unzip from our auxiliary dataset
         └── ...
 ```
-(Hint: You may want to try [symbolic link](https://kb.iu.edu/d/abbe) to link the folder if you have already downloaded the datasets but do not want to move it around)
+(Hint: You may want to link the folder with [symbolic link](https://kb.iu.edu/d/abbe) if you have already downloaded the datasets but do not want to move it around)

 ### Training